zjuter0126/pai/manual/cluster-admin/installation-guide.md

 After you have decided all of the machines, please create a `master.csv`, a `worker.csv`, and a `config` file on the **dev box machine**.
 The files represent master machine list, worker machine list, and a customized configuration, respectively.
 The following is the format and example of these 3 files.

 ###### `master.csv` format

+Please do not insert blank lines or use spaces in this file, and please do not use upper case alphabet letters for hostname.

 ```
 hostname(Node Name in k8s),host-ip
 ```